swcarpentry/shell-novice/_episodes/02-generalsyntax.md

 ~~~
 {: .output}

-> ## Default Flags
->
-> Some commands, when run without any flags, will assume one or more by default.
-> A good example of this is the 'wc' command, which has the default flags -c, -l,
-> and -w.
-This means that running 'wc' is equivalent to running 'wc -clw'.
-If a
-> command has default flags, they will be listed in the manual, or 'man' page, usually under
-> the 'Description' section.
-We will cover man pages and how to read them in the
-> next section.

 ### Getting help

 `ls` has lots of other **options**.
 There are two common ways to find out how